Universal Life Insurance Explained

 So, do we NEED universal life insurance?
 The main life insurance need most people have is income replacement.
 If you have anyone that is financially dependent on you (your family) and you want to know they will be okay if you die, you probably need to have some life insurance to replace that part of your income that they would need to be okay.

-What life insurance do you need after that?
-Here is where an insurance salesperson often needs to “create” a need.
+This is where an insurance salesperson often tries to “create” a need.
 The main needs usually used are taxes on your estate and avoiding probate fees.

 If your estate is mostly illiquid assets that your kids will want to keep, such as a cottage, then taxes on your estate are a problem.
 You give your kids the cottage, but your estate first needs to pay the capital gains tax, which can be a lot.
 If you have no investments, then they can only pay it by selling the cottage.